 The Medical Library is the key medical information provider for health professionals and undergraduates in FMAS and THA.
-There are two library branches; one in the faculty premises at Saliyapura and the other one at Professorial Unit, THA.
-The professorial unit library extended its service to postgraduate studies as a PGIM resource center.
+There are two library branches; one in the faculty premises at Saliyapura and the other one at the Professorial Unit, THA.
+The professorial unit library extended its service to postgraduate studies as a PGIM resource centre.
 The library is fully automated and integrated with KOHA Library management software and an Online Public Access Catalogue (OPAC) is available to access all the items of the library.
-Additional to the printed versions, online - database access and access to E-books are available.
+In addition to the printed versions, online - database access and access to E-books are available.
 The reading room is a part of the library designated for quiet, individual study.
 The room is fully covered by the Wi-Fi network and most tables have nearby electrical outlets.
 Opening hours are similar to the library opening hours.

-The medical library is well stocked with newer editions of more than 10,000 copies of textbooks and journals.
+The medical library is well stocked with newer editions of more than 11,000 copies of textbooks and journals.
 In addition, the library has a good collection of electronic learning materials (CDs/DVDs), lecture notes, past examination papers (online and printed) medical newsletters, thesis and dissertation.
 The collection is annually updated.
 It has facilities to accommodate approximately 250 students.
-The medical faculty library is open to users from 0830h - 2200h from Monday-Friday and from 0830h - 1700h on weekends and public holidays (except on Poya days, Christmas and New year holidays).
-The professorial unit library is open to users from 1145h - 2200h from Monday-Friday and from 0830h - 1700h on weekends.
-Each student is entitled to borrow a reference book (01) for overnight and a non-reference/lending book (03) for a one-week loan, at a given time.
-Permanent reference books labeled "PR" (in red) may not be removed from the library.
+The medical faculty library is open to users from 08.30 am to 10.00 pm from Monday-Friday and from 08.30 am to 5.00 pm on weekends and public holidays (except on Poya days, Christmas and New Year holidays).
+The professorial unit library is open to users from 11.45 am to 10.00 pm from Monday to Friday and from 08.30 am to 5.00 pm on weekends.
+Each student is entitled to borrow a reference book (01) for overnight and a non-reference/lending book (03) for a two-week loan, at a given time.
+Permanent reference books labelled "PR" (in red) may not be removed from the library.
 Fines are imposed on all books not returned by the due date.
 Library facilities should be accessed using a student's identity card.